 Most parents don’t think twice about their kid’s friends dropping by at their house.
 But for parents of teens on the spectrum, such occurrences are anything but normal.
 And we think about it a lot—nearly all the time.

 Back in elementary school, things were different.
 My son’s time was filled with playdates I set up with other moms.
 Birthday parties included just about everyone in the class.
 Playground trips just took a quick phone call to arrange.
 It was the golden age of acceptance.
 But around middle school, the social landscape changed dramatically.
 Texting and lunchroom conversations about the weekend replaced parent-coordinated activities.
 And before he even realized it, my son had no social life.

 I get a lump in my throat just thinking about how this has pummeled my son’s self-esteem.
 Having experienced rejection and exclusion too many times, he started to keep to himself and brush off my suggestions of joining a club or team to meet new people.

-Teaching your child with autism to swim could save their life It kills me because he is such a great kid to those who know and love him—thoughtful, honest, loyal, generous, respectful, dependable, and so darn funny.
+It kills me because he is such a great kid to those who know and love him—thoughtful, honest, loyal, generous, respectful, dependable, and so darn funny.
 He makes me laugh loudly, every single day, with his offbeat humor and surprising perspectives on life.
 Throw in his artistic talent, musical abilities, and deep love of movies, and you’ve got a well-rounded guy who’s a joy to be around, if you just make the effort to see past his initial awkwardness.